buritto/TagCloud/README.md

 # TagCloud
- #### Tag cloud - then the usual application for creating an image of their text.
-Specify the text you want to build the cloud, the settings for the text and the image of your cloud is ready.
-The size of the word depends on the frequency of occurrence of the word in the text.
+ #### Tag cloud - the application for creating a text image.
+Specify a text you want to build the cloud of, text options - and the image of your cloud is ready.
+The word size is determined by frequency of current word occurrence in your text.

 ![alt text](https://pp.userapi.com/c831208/v831208852/6bfc4/toi6j1IvjgQ.jpg)
 ## Command line interface